SSProve/ssprove/README.md

 The extra `flat I` condition on the interface essentially forbids overloading: there cannot be two procedures in `I` that share the same name, but have different types.
-While the types of our interfaces could in theory allow such overloading, the way we build packages forbids us from ever implementing them, hence the restriction.
+While our type of interface could in theory allow such overloading, the way we build packages forbids us from ever implementing them, hence the restriction.